Did you know that your website is still a critical lead generation tool?

-When you set up a website and begin publishing new content on a regular basis, you’re giving yourself a chance at ranking for your keywords.
+When you set up a website and begin publishing new content regularly, you’re giving yourself a chance at ranking for your keywords.
 That can create many entry points into your website, and every single post can have a signup form, opt-in offer, or call to action on it.

 Your prospects are asking questions every single day.
 They’re looking for possible solutions to their problems.
 And if you don’t already have content to help them along, you’re almost certainly missing out on sales.

 Also, your inbound marketing strategy isn’t complete without proper SEO, and there will be nothing to optimize if you don’t have a website.

 Your Website Helps You Build Trust with Your Leads

 Have you ever searched up a company or freelancer, and couldn’t find their website?
 That’s probably because they didn’t have one.
 But how did that change your perception of them?
 Did you think to yourself, “they don’t even have it together enough to build a website, so I don’t want to hire them”?

-Well, that’s exactly what your potential visitors and prospects are thinking when they do a search and can’t find your site.
+Well, that’s precisely what your potential visitors and prospects are thinking when they search and can’t find your site.
 They’re not sure whether they can trust you.
 Not that your website should be a glorified business card or product brochure, but with the right content, you can build your credibility, and even have your site generate leads for you on autopilot.
 That will lead to more sales, too.

-A website isn’t just still important – it’s always been important, and will continue to remain a vital piece of the online marketing puzzle for businesses everywhere.
+A website isn’t just still essential – it’s always been important, and will continue to remain a vital piece of the online marketing puzzle for businesses everywhere.

 You may have heard that you don’t exist online if you aren’t on social media, but it’s the other way around – you don’t exist if you don’t have a website!
 Social media is just a tool for building communities and interacting with your followers.